Harold Charles Deutsch

 At a period when even the most distinguished scholars are usually content to rest somewhat on their laurels, Dr. Deutsch began a new phase.
 Intellectually, he played a major role in integrating in to the general history of World War II information made available with the revelation of the Ultra secret.
 Retiring from the University of Minnesota in 1972, he joined in 1974 the faculty of the U.S. Army War College.
 New generations of students, this time military officers, profited from his insight.
 The War College curriculum profited as well.
 Dr. Deutsch played a major role in the institution’s progress towards developing a broad-gauged perspective on questions of war fighting and policy making.

-Harold’s professional activity has been personal as well.
-Even before his second retirement from the War College, he was familiar participant in academic conferences, where his incisive questions vitalized panels as much as his captivating personality enlivened social hours.
+Harold’s professional activity was personal as well.
+Even before his second retirement from the War College, he was a familiar participant in academic conferences, where his incisive questions vitalized panels as much as his captivating personality enlivened social hours.
 He was one of the original members of the American Military Institute.
 When the Society for Military History honored him with its Samuel Eliott Morison Award in 1994, it offered no more than token acknowledgement of a career that remains an inspiration to his many friends and colleagues.
 In 1995 an anthology of alternative perspectives What If?
-Might-Have-Beens of World War II will be published by Emperor’s Headquarters, Chicago, Illinois.
-The editor is Harold Deutsch who was going strong into his tenth decade.
+Might-Have-Beens of World War II was published by Emperor’s Headquarters, Chicago, Illinois.
+The editor was Harold Deutsch who was going strong into his tenth decade.

 written by Dennis E. Showalter, Colorado College